jackmg2/RedditApps/FlairAndApprove/README.md

 - Check usernames for typos
 - Shadowbanned or deleted users will fail
 - The app continues processing valid users
+- Try to reduce the list to 25 items and wait for some minutes before each import

 **Welcome message not posting**
 - Check if the comment field is empty